 Gamaliel rose above the prejudices of his party.
 Our impulse is to class him with the best of the Pharisees, like Nicodemus and Joseph of Arimathaea.
 Candor and wisdom seem to have been features of his character and this agrees with what we read of him in Acts, that he was "in reputation of all the people."

-It has been imagined by some that he became a Christian and why he did not become so is known only to Him who understands the secrets of the human heart.
+It has been imagined by some that he became a Christian and why he did not become so is known only to God.
 But he lived and died a Jew.
 A wellknown prayer against Christian heretics was composed or sanctioned by him.
 He died eighteen years before the destruction of Jerusalem, about the time of apostle Paul's shipwreck at Malta, and was buried with great honor.
-Another of his school pupils, Onkelos, the author of the celebrated Targum, raised to him such a funeral pile of rich materials as had never before been known, except at the burial of a king.
+Another of his school pupils, Onkelos, the author of the celebrated Targum, raised to him such a funeral pile of rich materials as had never before been known except at the burial of a king.